Sayuri128/wakaranai/README.md

-For those interested in delving deeper into the project, a [public repository](https://github.com/Sayuri128/wakaranai_configs) is available containing the sources that I have personally used for an extended period.
+For those interested in delving deeper into the project, a [public repository](https://github.com/Sayuri128/wakaranai_configs) is available containing the sources that I have personally used.
 This repository can serve as a reference for understanding the code structure and implementation details.

 By default, Wakaranai fetches script configurations from the public repository mentioned above.